 If you're tight on room and need every possible square inch of counter real estate, undermount is the way to go.

 One type of drop-in sink that rarely gets mentioned is the drainboard sink, which is like a drop-in sink on steroids.
-Usually, one side of the rim extends 8"-10" to form a drainboard (thus the name) or in fancier models, a cutting board and food prep area.
+Usually, one side of the rim extends 8 to 10 inches to form a drainboard (thus the name) or in fancier models, a cutting board and food prep area.

 Which Sink Is Easier to Clean?